Efficient semiparametric estimation and model selection for multidimensional mixtures: Introduction

 \section{Introduction}

 We consider in this paper multidimensional mixture models that describe the probability distribution of a random vector $X$ with at least three coordinates.
-The model is a probability mixture of $k$ populations such that, given the population, the coordinates of the random vector are independently distributed.
+The model is a probability mixture of $k$ populations such that the coordinates of $X$ can be grouped into 3 blocks of random variables which are conditionally independent given the population.
 We call emission distributions the conditional distributions of the coordinates and $\theta$ the parameter that contains the probability weights of each population.
-It has been known for some time that such a model is identifiable.
-An algebraic result by Kruskal \cite{MR0444690} in 1977 (see also \cite{rhodes2010concise}) proved it when the coordinates of $X$ take finitely many values.
+It has been known for some time that such a model is identifiable under weak assumptions.
+When the coordinates of $X$ take finitely many values, Kruskal \cite{MR0444690} in 1977 provided an algebraic sufficient condition under which he proved identifiability.
+See also \cite{rhodes2010concise}.
 Kruskal's result was recently used by \cite{allman2009identifiability} to obtain identifiability under almost no assumption on the possible emission distributions: only the fact that, for each coordinate, the $k$ emission distributions are linearly independent.
 Spectral methods were proposed by \cite{kakade14}, which allowed \cite{MR3476609} to derive estimators of the emission densities having the minimax rate of convergence when the smoothness of the emission densities is known.
 Moreover, \cite{BoJoRo16} proposes an estimation procedure in the case of repeated measurements (where the emission distributions of each coordinate given a population are the same). \\

-Our paper focusses on the semiparametric estimation of the population weights when nothing is known about the emission distributions.
+Our paper focuses on the semiparametric estimation of the population weights when nothing is known about the emission distributions.
 This is a semiparametric model, where the finite dimensional parameter of interest is $\theta$ and the infinite dimensional nuisance parameters are the emission distributions.
+In applications, the populations weights have direct interpretation.
+As an example, in \cite{MR2915165} the problem is to estimate the proportion of cells of different types for diagnostic purposes, on the basis of flow cytometry data.
+Those data give the intensity of several markers responses and may be modelled as multidimensional mixtures.